outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - example of UI for implementing intent-matching for code generation

+    - form accepting intent queries like 'build streaming platform optimizing for metric c with these data sources'
+    - upload a diagram positioning data sources, formatting/aggregation/analysis processes, metrics, query types, permissions, visuals, & target output, which produces various implementation diagrams the program derives, which the user selects between
+    - identify uncertainties like config relevant to their intent and ask questions to confirm to reduce produced set of implementation diagrams

   - document nn-intent matching

     - in an algorithm, functions emerge like minimize, aggregate, differentiate, compete/win, choose